This cells setups the environment when executed in Google Colab.

 <Recording | timeseries: ['amp', 'od', 'conc', 'conc_filtered'], masks: [], stim: ['control', 'Tapping/Left', 'Tapping/Right'], aux_ts: [], aux_obj: []>

-Plot freq. filtered concentration data for two channels on the left (S1D1, S1D3) and right (S5D5, S5D7) hemispheres.
+Now, we plot the frequnecy filtered concentration data for two channels from both the left (S1D1, S1D3) and right (S5D5, S5D7) hemispheres.

 [4]: